Jean-Gaspard Heilmann

-Jean-Gaspard Heilmann (c.
+Jean-Gaspard Heilmann (/fr/;c.
 1718 – 27 September 1760) was an 18th-century French painter, author of popular landscapes, historical scenes and fine portraits.
 He was the first Mulhouse painter who enjoyed a certain notoriety in Paris.

 Biography

 Born in Mulhouse, then part of Switzerland, from a Mulhouse family documented since the 16th century, an orphan at a very young age, he was formed in Schaffhausen by the painter Hans Deggeller, then at Basel (Switzerland).

 Noticed by the cardinal of Tencin, he followed him to Rome and executed many commissions for him.
 The French Ambassador to Rome took him to Paris in 1742.
 Heilmann lived there until his death and connected with the engraver Jean-Georges Wille and François Boucher, first painter of king Louis XV.

 He died in Paris in 1760 at the age of 42.